-What are the best daytime soap operas from the 80s?
-Vote up the best 1980s daytime soap operas below and see where the soaps you loved to watch during the 80s rank.
+What are the best '80s soap operas?
+Did the daytime soaps you think were the best make this list?
+Vote up the 1980s soap operas you think are the best of the decade and see where the soaps you loved to watch during the '80s rank.